Michigan Public Health Receives NHLBI Grant to Continue Big Data Summer Institute

 Drawing from the expertise and experience of faculty of several departments at the University of Michigan—including Biostatistics, Statistics, and Electrical Engineering and Computer Science—the institute exposes undergraduate students to interdisciplinary experiences and data science techniques that distinguish it from other undergraduate summer programs in biostatistics.

-The primary investigators for the project are Mukherjee; Sebastian Zollner, professor of Biostatistics; Jian Kang, associate professor of Biostatistics; Matt Zawistowski, clinical assistant professor of Biostatistics; Jenna Wiens, assistant professor of Computer Science and Engineering in the College of Engineering; and Johann Gagnon Bartsch, assistant professor of Statistics in the College of Literature, Science, and the Arts.
+The primary investigators for the project are Mukherjee; Sebastian Zoellner, professor of Biostatistics; Jian Kang, associate professor of Biostatistics; Matt Zawistowski, clinical assistant professor of Biostatistics; Jenna Wiens, assistant professor of Computer Science and Engineering in the College of Engineering; and Johann Gagnon Bartsch, assistant professor of Statistics in the College of Literature, Science, and the Arts.

 The next Big Data Summer Institute will run from June 17 to July 26, 2019.